-The Original portfolio under Uncorrelated is for a new account in which I'm waiting for a better opportunity to sell some of the original holdings.
+The Original portfolio under Uncorrelated is for new accounts in which I'm waiting for a better opportunity to sell some of the original holdings.

-A. Fixed Income Returns Going Forward of 9.2% Yield-on-Cost.
+A. Fixed Income Returns Going Forward of 9.1% Yield-on-Cost.

-The best way to show fixed or locked-in income from the 42% of our allocation invested in preferred stocks is to show Yield-on-Cost.
+The best way to show fixed or locked-in income from the 44% of our allocation invested in preferred stocks is to show Yield-on-Cost.
 Yield-on-Cost is the annual yield going forward based on the cost of the preferred stock or note, which does not change, and the dividend income, which also does not change until the stock is called or sold.
-The average Yield-on-Cost for the 83 preferred stocks or notes held by one or more of the 26 households is 9.2%.
-If these positions would be called when they become callable, the yield would be 32% (Yield-to-Call).
-However, the Yield-to-Call is not fixed with regular payments to the account as are dividends.
+The average Yield-on-Cost for the 83 preferred stocks or notes held by one or more of the 27 households is 9.1%.
+If these positions would be called when they become callable, the yield would be 49% (Yield-to-Call).
+The yield-to-call number is distorted by a few outlier high risk positions trading at low prices.
+Yield-to-Call is not fixed with regular payments to the account as are dividends.
 Many will not be called when callable and will continue to pay the Yield-on-Cost.
-The average current price is \$21.98 which is under the par value when called of \$25.
+The average current price is \$21.22 which is under the par value when called of \$25.